 Lisa Palazzo, University Chief Compliance and Privacy Officer, reported on upcoming compliance training for faculty and staff.
 This will be the third year of compliance training and each year there is new content.
 This year's training will address CWRU's alcohol and tobacco free campus policies as well as university policies regarding youth on campus.
 Results from a 2017 survey informed the development of the upcoming module.
-The most common suggestion was to make training more interesting and interactive, perhaps by including video/visual content.
+The most common suggestion in the survey was to make training more interesting and interactive, perhaps by including video/visual content.
 Faculty and staff will have until the end of March to complete the training.
 Live sessions will supplement the online training for those working with youth, and for staff who don't regularly use computers.
 The module should take approximately 30-40 minutes to complete.
-A senator said that he would like to read the policies before completing the training module and requested that links to the policies be included in the email from the Compliance Office.
 Attachment